jocoso/ACRE-Tool/README.md

 				RAISE an Error and
 				EXIT the PROGRAM urgently.

-	The FUNCTION `to_spx` takes an instance of a Prop (prop_param) as a sole parameter; it [transforms] an instance of Prop into an instance of SPX by:
-		DESIGNing an instance of Object (arg_prefab) WITH an instance of Object (prop_param.param), then TRYing TO successfully:
-			DESIGN an instance of SFX (new_sfx) WITH a NEW instance of SFX using instance of Object (arg_prefab) as parameter and, RETURN such instance (new_sfx). however, the program sometimes may CATCH some Error of type (DesignError), when this happens the function should:
-			DISPLAY the Error in the OUTPUT and,
-			EXIT the PROGRAM urgently.

 	The FUNCTION `is_prop_functional` takes an Object (prefab_param) as a sole parameter; it returns a yes or no answer to if the prop is functional by: